userdocs/yme/qbt-static/docs/Prerequisites.md

 :::

 :::caution Emulation requirements
-✅ If you build using Qt6 you will need to have these dependencies installed on the host, <Tips>qemu and binmtfs:qemu</Tips>
+✅ If you build using Qt6 you will need to have these dependencies installed on the host, [qemu and binmtfs](glossary/qemu)

 <Tabs>
 <TabItem value="Debian based Linux" label="🔹debian" default>